MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/b-identity-and-access-management.md

 ## 2. Planning for authentication inside the landing zone

-A critical design decision enterprise organisation must make when adopting Azure is whether to extend and existing on-premises identity domain into Azure or create a brand new one.
+A critical design decision enterprise organization must make when adopting Azure is whether to extend and existing on-premises identity domain into Azure or create a brand new one.
 Requirements for authentication inside the “landing zone” should be thoroughly assessed and incorporated into plans to deploy AD, AAD-DS, or both.

 ***Design considerations***